-NRH Parks and Trails remain open.
-Please use proper social distancing and stay at least 6 feet away from those outside of your household, avoid large crowds, and it is suggested that you wear a face covering in public and wash your hands often.
+All NRH Parks and Trails are currently open.
+Please use proper social distancing and stay at least 6 feet away from those outside of your household, avoid large crowds, and it is suggested that you wear a face-covering in public and wash your hands often.

 Below are tips from the CDC and the National Parks and Recreation Association about using park facilities and amenities as they reopen:

 - Visit parks that are close to your home.

 - Prepare before you visit by bringing your won water and hand sanitizer.

 - Know the CDC guidelines.

 - Stay at least 6 feet away from others ("social distancing") and take other steps to prevent COVID-19.

 - Adhere to all park specific guidelines and follow all posted signage.

 - Visit parks if you are sick or were recently exposed to COVID-19.